 Q3.
 Why do you need a large breed?

 Whether you need a large breed or not depends on your intentions.
 They make fantastic meat birds.
-If you are looking for a sustainable, home grown protein source, large chickens will serve you well.
+If you are looking for a sustainable, home grown protein source, the largest chicken breeds will obviously give you the most meat.

 As we mentioned about aggression, they also tend to be more laid back.
-If you want a fairly relaxed flock, adding a few large chicken breeds can be a way to accomplish that goal.
+If you want a fairly relaxed flock, adding a few of the largest chicken breeds can be a way to accomplish that goal.

 Q4.
 Do large breed chickens have more health problems?